Access Health – Healthy Outcomes Program Could Mean Free Medical Care For You

 Who qualifies for AHPD?

-- 1 Mental Health related disorder or Substance Abuse
+• 2 Chronic Conditions (including 1 Mental Health related disorder or Substance Abuse disorder)

 Chronic Disease Management

-Healthy Outcomes Program and Access Health Pee Dee work with patients who have one or more of the following diagnoses:
+Community Care Navigators with Access Health Pee Dee work with patients who have two or more of the following diagnoses:

 Community Partners

-Patients who are approved for HOP and Access Health Pee Dee are referred to these agencies for management of their chronic illness:
+Patients who are approved for Access Health Pee Dee are referred to these agencies for management of their chronic illness:

 Evidence-Based Model

-- Evaluate the patient’s condition(s) to see if they qualify for HOP/AHPD
+• Evaluate the patient’s condition(s) to see if they qualify for AHPD

-- Offer HOP and AHPD services to patients who qualify
+• Offer AHPD services to patients who qualify

 Our Community Health Workers and Navigators assist with: